 The education portfolio has exhibited resilience amidst the challenging economic landscape marked by increased inflation and tightened monetary conditions.
+This specific facet of our portfolio, closely associated with the lending operations of the micro-financing portfolio, has faced a temporary slowdown in its growth trajectory.

-This specific facet of our In the real estate portfolio over the past few years, portfolio, closely associated with the lending the imposition of loan-to-value (LTV) restrictions by the Bank of Namibia significantly contributed to operations of the micro-financing portfolio, has faced a temporary slowdown in its growth a decline in property values of 42%.
-After the end of the financial year however, noteworthy revisions trajectory. have been made by the Bank of Namibia to its Within the insurance portfolio, the confluence of loan-to-value ratio prerequisites for prospective heightened inflation and monetary tightening has homebuyers.
+In the real estate portfolio over the past few years, the imposition of loan-to-value (LTV) restrictions by the Bank of Namibia significantly contributed to a decline in property values of 42%.
+After the end of the financial year however, noteworthy revisions have been made by the Bank of Namibia to its Within the insurance portfolio, the confluence of loan-to-value ratio prerequisites for prospective heightened inflation and monetary tightening has homebuyers.
 These amendments entail a reduction produced mixed effects.
 While higher interest rates in mandatory deposits, shifting from the prior augur well for insurers' investment returns, they stipulation of up to a 50% deposit requirement to a maximum of 10% for properties owned concurrently elevate liabilities and capital requisites.
 The ramifications of monetary tightening extend beyond the second.
 This strategic adjustment is anticipated to invigorate the property market by to the economic conditions and risk proclivities of fostering amplified sales and expediting property consumers and businesses, thereby influencing their demand for insurance products.
 The valuation of development timelines.
 Consequently, these the insurance portfolio has therefore declined by an changes are poised to yield elevated valuations unexpected margin. within this portfolio in the coming years.